Crazy2code15/Verilog__SV_VHDL/README.md

-# Verilog and system verilog codes
+# Here are the codes in Verilog VHDL and System Verilog